 Grab a tater with sprouts for eyes, and chop them up.
 Lay them down somewhere, not touching, in a single layer, to dry for about a day or so.
 This seals the skin of the cut area so that you have less chance of rot when planted.
-Life got busy – mine rested for four days, although I did spritz them with water occasionally to keep them from drying completely out.
+Full disclosure: my life got busy and my potatoes rested for four days.
+I occasionally spritzed them with water to keep them from drying completely out.

 In the meantime, I went to the store and bought soil.
 I had to buy dirt since I haven’t been the best at keeping up with compost.
 I got a few bags of potting soil and a bag of organic compost to add some oomph to the mixture!

 Planting Potatoes in Bags

 Why bags?
 Great question.
 I chose this technique because as I researched different ways of growing taters, I noticed that some people had great success with bags.
 Others, not so much.
 So why not test it out and see what happens?
 I am too lazy (and constructionally inept) to build a potato box, and I don’t like the idea of planting in tires.